PLP-WebTechnologies/july-2025-css-layouts-and-responsive-design-Einsteinke-hub/README.md

 🛠️ Technologies Used

-HTML5 – semantic structure
+HTML5 – Semantic structure

 CSS3 – Grid, Flexbox, Media Queries

 📜 License

-This project is licensed under the MIT License – feel free to use and modify.
+This project is licensed under the MIT License – feel free to use, modify, and share.